maengsanha/flyhigh/README.md

-# flyhigh
+# FlyHigh
-repository for internship in flyhigh, 2019 summer
+repository for internship in flyhigh, summer 2019